 Student voice is important to us.
 The Head Team plays a very active part in the life of the Sixth Form.
-It consists of the Head Boy, Head Girl and their Deputies.
+It consists of up to 14 students.
 The process is vigorous and transparent to ensure the best team are selected and elected.